Brightonjake/me/week2/readme.md

 #concatenate: combine/add.
 Adds exclamation mark (note: '' to make ! a string)

 a_string.upper() + " " + str(a_number)
-#Note: " " adds a space, str needed to convert integer to a string
+#Note: " " adds a space, str needed to convert unknown integer to a string.
+Can't use " " because this changes the variable to text